aikea/aikea.github.io/content/watchlog.md

 PS: I got to know about this rather obscure film (and many others) via this newly discovered YT channel called [The Kino Corner][19].
 Check out [their video][20] too!
 (first watch: 22 November, 2022)

+101. > **Napoleon Dynamite | Jared Hess | 2004**

+Hmm, how do I describe _Napoleon Dynamite_?
+It's a funky movie set in the middle of nowhere of Idaho and follows the titular character of Napoleon Dynamite who is far, far away from being anything close to a dynamite.
+Infact, characters seem to be in semi-sleep deprived state ironic given the title of the film.
+With very minimal and almost no action, _NB_ manages to irk out some laughs and certainly some chuckles with clever writing and a slapstick-esque comedy style.
+It's stupid and wacky and feels senseless but once you see it, you realise that is the beauty of it.

+It's a story with profound plotlines and memorable characters.
+It's about finding love beyond barriers (The hilarious Lawfunduh and Kip tale), and priding in being the underestimated, neglected underdog who rises when the time is ripe.
+It's a hilarious movie and worth watching just for the sake of Napoleon and the kind of (mis)adventures he is a part of.

+PS: They also made an animated 6 episode series out of this.

+(first watch: 24 November, 2022)

 <hr />

 ## Closing thoughts